GAM-team/GAM/docs/Chrome-Policies.md

     ENABLE: Enable manifest V2 extensions on the sign-in screen.
     ENABLE_FOR_FORCED_EXTENSIONS: Enable force-installed manifest V2 extensions on the sign-in screen.

-chrome.devices.DeviceLoginScreenGeolocationAccessLevel: Geolocation on the login screen.
-  deviceLoginScreenGeolocationAccessLevel: TYPE_ENUM
-    DISALLOWED: Do not allow geolocation access on log-in screen.
-    ALLOWED: Allow geolocation access on log-in screen.

 chrome.devices.DeviceLoginScreenPrivacyScreenEnabled: Privacy screen on sign-in screen.
   deviceLoginScreenPrivacyScreenEnabled: TYPE_ENUM
     UNSET: Allow the user to decide.